djerik/dagen-ha/README.md

 It will automatically add all the sensors to your Home Assistant installation and show each one in the lovelace UI.

 ## Changelog
+- 2024-08-12 Bugfix: Removed parameter classification that caused integration to fail on startup.
 - 2024-08-09 Bugfix: Entities might not always be updated after receiving new data.
 - 2024-08-09 Feature: Light now defines color mode as it is to be required by Home Assistant in the future.
 - 2024-08-09 Feature: Chlorine sensor now defines unit of measure and sensor class so that line chart is enabled by default